bernie-skipole/indipydriver/docs/source/usage/introduction.rst

     server = IPyServer(*drivers, host="localhost", port=7624, maxconnections=5)
     await server.asyncrun()

-A connected client, such as indipyclient, can then control all the drivers.
+A connected client, such as indipyterm, can then control all the drivers.

 The IPyServer can also run third party INDI drivers created with other languages or tools, using an add_exdriver method.
 It also has an add_remote method which can be used to add connections to remote servers, creating a tree network of servers.